 Formal education includes a BA 1979 from Cornell University in Biology and a PhD 1989 from Princeton University in Molecular Biology.
 Post doctoral training was at MIT and the Whitehead Institute from 1998-1994.
 Independent positions as a Principal Investigator were at Roswell Park Cancer Institute from 1994-2002 and at Cornell University from 2002 to the present.
-Area of expertise is mouse molecular genetics, mechanisms controlling placement of epigenetic modifications including DNA and histone methylation in the mouse genome and technology development for genome wide single molecule epigenetic profiling.
+Area of expertise is mouse molecular genetics, mechanisms controlling placement of epigenetic modifications including DNA and histone methylation in the mouse genome.

 |Teaching and Advising Statement:|

 It is an honor and a privilege to be teacher and advisor to the enthusiastic, creative and intelligent minds who come to Cornell for study.
 I strive to serve their educational goals with the commitment I would extend to my own children.
 Each student has their own unique needs, and I tailor my approach to meet them.
 I bring this philosophy into my classroom, my research lab, and when I meet individually with students, not just for their benefit, but for my own as well.
 When I execute my responsibilities guided by this philosophy, I feel like the teacher, advisor, scientist and human I wish to be.